-On this page you will be introduced to the leadership team behind the ACCS Committee.
-If you would like to contact the team below or the ACCS Workforce Specialty Team, please visit the London and KSS Support Portal here.
+On this page you will be introduced to the leadership team behind the KSS School of Emergency Medicine and be provided with contact details for KSS trainee representatives and the Royal College of Emergency Medicine team.
+If you would like to contact the team below or the Emergency Medicine Workforce Specialty Team, please visit the London and KSS Support Portal here.

-Nandita Parmar, ACCS Committee Chair and KSS Head of School for Emergency Medicine
+Nandita Parmar, KSS Head of School for Emergency Medicine and ACCS Committee Chair

 I am a consultant in Emergency Medicine at University Sussex Hospitals NHS Foundation Trust and Head of School for Emergency Medicine for KSS and ACCS committee chair.